kaeeraa/kaede/docs/CONTRIBUTING.md

 Please also follow the project's conventions for frontend:

+- No AI slops in the launcher code.
+Although you can do whatever you want in your plugins.
 - TypeScript is highly recommended.
 - `.vue` file names should be formatted as `PascalCase`.
 All other files should use `kebab-case`.
 - Exported constants should be formatted as `PascalCase`.
 - Functions, variables, non-exported constants should be formatted as `camelCase`.
-- Elements styling is preferred by using `Tailwind v3` classes.
-If there is no utility class for some case, make your own, or use CSS/JS.
+- Element styling is preferred by using `Tailwind v3` classes.
+If there is no utility class for some case, then make your own with CSS.
+- [BEM](https://en.bem.info/methodology/) methodology is the preferred way to name element IDs.

 ## Commit Messages